ryantd42/NY-Legislative-Git/2023/S2057A-2023/bill.md

   January 18, 2023
   ___________

  Introduced  by  Sens.
-JACKSON, BAILEY, FELDER, SEPULVEDA -- read twice and ordered  printed, and when printed to be committed to the Committee on Elections
+JACKSON,  BAILEY, FELDER, FERNANDEZ, SEPULVEDA -- read twice and ordered printed, and when printed to  be  committed  to the  Committee  on  Elections  --  recommitted  to  the  Committee  on Elections in accordance with Senate Rule 6, sec.
+8 -- reported favora- bly from said committee, ordered to first and second  report,  ordered to a third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to amend the election law, in relation to including a statement on the envelopes of ballots for absentee voters and special  presiden- tial voters for signature affirmation

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 6 of section 7-122  of  the  election  law,  as amended  by  chapter  411  of  the  laws  of 2019, is amended to read as
  follows:
   6. On the reverse side of such inner  affirmation  envelope  shall  be printed the following statement:
   AFFIRMATION
   I  do declare that I am a citizen of the United States, that I am duly registered in the election district shown on the reverse  side  of  this envelope  and  I  am  qualified to vote in such district; that I will be unable to appear personally on the day of the election  for  which  this ballot is voted at the polling place of the election district in which I am a qualified voter because of the reason given on my application here- tofore  submitted;  that  I  have  not qualified nor do I intend to vote elsewhere, that I have not committed any act nor am I under  any  imped- iment which denies me the right to vote.
   I hereby declare that the foregoing is a true statement to the best of my  knowledge  and  belief, and I understand that if I make any material false statement in the foregoing statement of absentee voter, I shall be guilty of a misdemeanor.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05614-02-4
+ S. 2057--A  2

  Date.................20.....  .....................................
   Signature or mark of voter

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05614-01-3
- S. 2057  2

   .....................................
   Signature of Witness (required only if voter does not sign his or her own